kivlor/ludum-dare-35/LOG.md

 Shift mechanic done!
 There are bugs to clean up but that can come after I work on the sounds.
 But before any of that I'm going to post a progress update and go eat some lunch 😋

+#### 15:28

+Made some super basic sounds in Pico-8.
+So far I have a running sound and a crash sound.
+Going to throw them into the game and get the kill screen happening after that.

+#### 16:06

+Bahhh, I've hit a wall.
+I've spent the last half hour dicking around on the interwebs.
+I think I need a proper break away from the screen for a while.
+I'll quickly finish what I was working on then go watch some TV.

+#### 16:40

+Wow, ended up doing a lot more then I thought.
+The game is in and almost viable state now.
+I've created a little todo list in order of priority.
+Going to finally take the TV break 😬